swcarpentry/git-novice/08-collab.md

 ![Adding collaborators on GitHub](fig/github-add-collaborators.png)

+To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications).
+Once there she can accept access to the Owner's repo.

-The Collaborator needs to download a copy of the Owner's repository to her machine.
+Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
 To clone the Owner's repo into her `Desktop` folder, the Collaborator enters: